Earlier today in the Strong Mom Tribe I posted a workout called “The Only Strength Workout You’ll Ever NEED”

 Don't forget to warm up too!
 Continue with the same theme and use animal themed yoga poses (Downward Dog, Cobra, Cat/Cow)!

 The number one thing you should do to build back those core muscles is learn how to properly engage your core IN ALL THINGS that you do, including daily life and exercise.
-CLICK HERE to read all about that.
+CLICK HERE to watch a brief explanation (and expect A LOT more on this soon)

 Once you have that down, you need to understand that the CORE is much more than just your abs.
-The CORE is made up of your rectus abdominus AND your hips spine, and glutes… basically everything that connects your lower body to you upper body.
+The CORE is made up of your rectus abdominus, transvers abdomins, external and internal obliques, diaphram, pelvic floor AND your hips, spine, and glutes… basically everything that connects your lower body to you upper body.
 Efficiently and effectively strengthening your core means making sure all of these parts work TOGETHER!

 My go to core moves: